gramineproject/gramine/Documentation/devel/features.md

 > :warning: Below description assumes x86-64 architecture.

-Gramine fully implements the system-call entry point (analogous to the `SYSCALL` x86 instruction).
+Gramine implements the system-call entry point (analogous to the `SYSCALL` x86 instruction).
 Instead of performing a context switch from userland (ring-3) to kernelspace (ring-0), Gramine relies on the system call being routed directly into Gramine process.
-There are two paths how the application's system call requests ends up in Gramine emulation:
+There are two paths how the application's system call requests end up in Gramine emulation:

 1. Fast path, through patched C standard library (e.g. Glibc or musl): Gramine ships patched Glibc and musl where raw `SYSCALL` instructions are replaced with function calls into Gramine's syscall